 I currently live with my wife on my family’s century-old farm and homeplace and serve as managing editor of the four newspapers in Lavaca County, TX—Hallettsville Tribune-Herald, The Moulton Eagle, The Shiner Gazette and Yoakum Herald-Times—at the Luling Newsboy & Signal in neighboring Caldwell County, TX.
 I also contribute to several area monthly publications, and continue to try and land submissions of short fiction, poetry and prose in the literary journals and online publications.
 When I’m not chasing news stories or playing hunt and peck on my keyboard, we raise goats, chickens and the best homegrown tomatoes you’re ever gonna eat.

 Adjunct College Instructor

-Assist college students with a variety of disabilities ranging from blindness to ADHD to cerebral palsy stay calm, focused, and complete their required course exams in a timely fashion.
+Assisted college students with a variety of disabilities to stay calm and focused, while completing required course exams in a timely fashion.
 I read all test materials aloud and, when needed, recorded the students’ answers on standardized test forms.

 Quality Assurance Inspector

 (2011-2016) Gene’s Machine Inc., Victoria, TX

 I was the inspections point man for this maker of precision-tooled industrial and oilfield parts and equipment.
 I was responsible for certifying dimensions on parts produced as well as conducting NDE exams on all welds and inlays, hardness testing.
 I was in charge of record-keeping as part of a companywide quality plan I helped to design.
 That quality plan helped secure the company’s first international ISO certification, a gold standard within the industry, and provided material for us as we developed a curriculum for employee training sessions.